dandi/dandi-hub/README.md

 ```

 Notes: keeping EFS around
 - Removing VPC mount targets does not work.
+Go to EFS, network, manage.
+Remove
-- The instance roles associated with the hub also don't get removed.
+  security groups for each mount target, and then remove each target.
-Both have to be manually removed.
+- Re-run the anisble teardown command.

 #### Files under dandi-info